-In preparing these financial statements, management has evaluated significant events and transactions for potential recognition or disclosure subsequent to December 31, 2018 and through the auditors' report date, the date the financial statements were available to be issued.
-No such events or transactions were identified.
+In preparing these financial statements, management has evaluated significant events and transactions for potential recognition or disclosure subsequent to December 31, 2019 and through the auditors' report date, the date the financial statements were available to be issued.
+Subsequent to year-end, the Organization experienced delays in being able to complete its mission due to the COVID-19 outbreak and Organization staff worked remotely as much as possible along with meeting various other stay-safe requirements.
+The Organization is moving forward by focusing on an online learning environment however the effect on operations is unknown at the auditor's report date.
+No other such events or transactions were identified.